espressif/esptool/README.md

 esptool.py --port /dev/ttyUSB0 write_flash --flash_mode qio --flash_size 32m 0x0 bootloader.bin 0x1000 my_app.bin
 ```

-The [Flash Modes](#flash-modes) section below explains the meaning of these additional arguments.
+Since esptool v2.0, these options are not often needed as the default is to keep the flash mode and size from the `.bin` image file, and to detect the flash size.
+See the [Flash Modes](#flash-modes) section for more details.

-By default, uploads are compressed.
+By default, the serial transfer data is compressed for better performance.
 The `-u/--no-compress` option disables this behaviour.

 See the [Troubleshooting](#troubleshooting) section if the write_flash command is failing, or the flashed module fails to boot.